setoff/EasyForm/README.md

 [![License](https://img.shields.io/cocoapods/l/EasyForm.svg?style=flat)](http://cocoapods.org/pods/EasyForm)
 [![Platform](https://img.shields.io/cocoapods/p/EasyForm.svg?style=flat)](http://cocoapods.org/pods/EasyForm)

-This libs is not pretended as non-UITableview-solution.
-It allows to use all `UITableView/UITableViewCell` customization abilities.
-If we haven't found any particular form UI element(see Cells subspec) you can easily create it by yourself with familiar tools like InterfaceBuilder (using cell xibs) or by subclassing `UITableViewCell`.
+This is `UITableViewDataSource/UITableViewDelegate` form constructor solution.
+It allows to use `UITableView/UITableViewCell` customization abilities.
+We provide several basic  [Cells](https://github.com/setoff/EasyForm/tree/master/EasyForm/Cells).
+If you haven't found any particular form UI element you can easily create it by yourself with familiar tools like InterfaceBuilder (using cell xibs) or by subclassing `UITableViewCell`.
+And pull-requests are welcome!

 Form configuration and logic can be implemented in declarative way.
 Can be placed in separate module and reused in different view controllers.